 We have 3 Thrive practitioners, Mrs Porter, Mrs Gotts and Miss Green, and bespoke interventions are run to support some pupils.
 A Thrive approach is used within classes with advice from the Thrive practitioners.
 Miss Brinkley is a Mental Health First Aider and is proactive in recognising that mental health concerns may underpin some social, emotional and behavioural issues and will help families to seek appropriate support.

 For attendance concerns, support through school will be offered and if necessary the Educational Welfare Officer will be brought in for further help.

 How will safeguarding procedures be effective in supporting families?

-Whitehouse has seven trained Designated Safeguarding Leads.
+Whitehouse has eight trained Designated Safeguarding Leads.
 However all staff are trained to identify and report safeguarding concerns.
 Where there are concerns raised, the school will follow the school reporting procedures.
 The team will work with families and all relevant agencies through Child in Need or Child Protection teams to reduce and remove identified risks to children.
 Support will be given to families by social workers and other relevant agencies including school.

 How will our pupils learn to keep themselves safe?

 Curriculum provision, especially through PSHE lessons and additional work from outside agencies including NSPCC and the police, support our children in learning how to keep themselves safe.
 Children are also made aware of the role of the Pastoral Team and Thrive practitioners in supporting them.

 Child Line posters are displayed in school.

 Who might the school refer to for more help?